sunpy/sunraster/docs/contributing.rst

 ==================================
-Contributing to RasterPy
+Contributing to SunRaster
 ==================================

-We are always enthusiastic to welcome new users and developers who want to enhance the RasterPy.
+We are always enthusiastic to welcome new users and developers who want to enhance the SunRaster.
 You can contribute in several ways, from providing feedback, reporting bugs, contributing code, and reviewing pull requests.
 There is a role for almost any level of engagement.